 Ingrown toenails can be a painful and frustrating condition that affects many people.
 They occur when the edges of a toenail grow into the surrounding skin, leading to discomfort, inflammation, and sometimes infection.
-Fortunately, there are several effective strategies to help prevent ingrown toenails and maintain healthy feet.
-Here are some practical tips to keep your toenails in good shape.
+At Newtown Foot and Ankle Specialists, we have several effective strategies to help prevent ingrown toenails and maintain healthy feet.
+Our podiatrists are here to share practical tips to keep your feet comfortable and healthy.

 Choose the Right Footwear

-One of the most crucial factors in preventing ingrown toenails is selecting appropriate footwear.
+One of the most important ways to prevent ingrown toenails is selecting appropriate footwear.
 Shoes that are too tight or narrow can put pressure on your toes, increasing the likelihood of nails growing into the skin.
 Opt for shoes that provide ample room in the toe box and allow your toes to move freely.
 Look for footwear made from breathable materials, which can help keep your feet comfortable and dry.

 Trim Your Toenails Properly